-"What do you expect, you have stuffed your imagination with fantasies."
+"What do you expect?
+You have stuffed your imagination with fantasies."
 Do you see why it's so important to do what the Bible says?
 You've got to protect your imagination, my friend, don't expose it to that trash.
-Joshua 1:8, "This book of the law shall not depart from your mouth...listen to this “you shall meditate on it...what?...day and night."
+Joshua 1:8, "This book of the law shall not depart from your mouth,” listen to this “you shall meditate on it” what? “day and night."
 Psalm 19, do you know it?
-"Let the words of my mouth and the meditation of my heart be...what?..." that's talking about your imagination, you meditate in your imagination.
+"Let the words of my mouth and the meditation of my heart be” what?
+That's talking about your imagination.
+You meditate in your imagination.
 You feed the imagination a steady diet of sin and you're going to have a hard time controlling it.
 You feed the imagination a steady diet of biblical truth and it will control your behavior.

-Listen to 1 Chronicles, I'll close with this, 1 Chronicles 29...I didn't get very far, did I?
-First Chronicles 29:10, "Wherefore David blessed the Lord before all the congregation," he's dedicating the temple here and his son Solomon, and David said, "Blessed be thou Lord God of Israel, our Father forever and ever," then 1 Chronicles 29:11 says, "Thine, O Lord, is the greatness and the power and the glory and the victory and the majesty, for all that is in the heaven and in the earth is Thine, Thine is the kingdom, O Lord, and Thou art exalted as head above all, both riches and honor come of Thee and Thou reignest over all and in Thine hand is power and might and in Thine hand it is to make great and to give strength unto all.
+Listen to 1 Chronicles, I'll close with this, 1 Chronicles 29, I didn't get very far, did I?
+First Chronicles 29:10, "Wherefore David blessed the Lord before all the congregation."
+He's dedicating the temple here and his son Solomon.
+And David said, "Blessed be thou Lord God of Israel, our Father forever and ever."
+Then 1 Chronicles 29:11 says, "Thine, O Lord, is the greatness and the power and the glory and the victory and the majesty, for all that is in the heaven and in the earth is Thine, Thine is the kingdom, O Lord, and Thou art exalted as head above all, both riches and honor come of Thee and Thou reignest over all and in Thine hand is power and might and in Thine hand it is to make great and to give strength unto all.
 Now therefore, our God, we thank Thee and praise Thy glorious name.
-But who am I and what is my people that we should be able to offer so willingly after this sort for all things come of Thee and of Thine own have we given Thee, for we are strangers before Thee and sojourners as were all our fathers, our days on the earth are as a shadow and there is none abiding.
-O Lord, our God, all this store that we have prepared to build Thee a house for Thine holy name cometh of Thine hand is all Thine own."
+But who am I and what is my people that we should be able to offer so willingly after this sort, for all things come of Thee and of Thine own have we given Thee, for we are strangers before Thee and sojourners as were all our fathers.
+Our days on the earth are as a shadow and there is none abiding.
+O Lord, our God, all this store that we have prepared to build Thee a house for Thine holy name cometh of Thine hand and is all Thine own."

 You notice that little phrase in verse 18, "Keep this forever in the imagination of the thoughts of the heart of Thy people."
-David prays, "O God, keep their imagination focused on You, on Your truth, on Your greatness, on Your power, on Your glory, on Your victory, on Your majesty, on Your exalted headship, on Your sovereignty as the source of riches and honor, on Your power and might, on Your ability to make great and to give strength, praise Your glorious name."
+David prays, "O God, keep their imagination focused on You, on Your truth, on Your greatness, on Your power, on Your glory, on Your victory, on Your majesty, on Your exalted headship, on Your sovereignty as the source of riches and honor, on Your power and might, on Your ability to make great and to give strength.
+Praise Your glorious name."
 What's he saying?
 He's saying, "O God, may the imagination of the heart of my people be on You."

-No enough just to have the thought because when you're tempted you're going to have as a Christian both thoughts, the good one and the bad one.
+Not enough just to have the thought because when you're tempted you're going to have as a Christian both thoughts, the good one and the bad one.
 But what compels you and what energizes one or the other is what's feeding your imagination.
 And if your imagination is filled with the fantasies of sin, it will activate lust.
 If it is filled with meditation on the Word of God it will activate virtue.